ajnart/subs/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
+3. Copy the example env var file with `copy .env.example .env`
+    1. Optional: Update the SQLLite database file setting in `.env`
-3. Run the development server with `npm run dev`
+4. Run the development server with `npm run dev`
-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Contributing